emilekoffi/Melocoton/README.md

 The products without discount sold an average 350.

-On this base, product with discount sell more units than the product without discount but;, this doesn't mean that the discounted product are less expensive than the product without discount.
+Last month, products with discounts sold better than those without.
+However, I'm not sure that the discounted products are the cheapest.
+So I'll take a closer look.

 **I am now going to compare the average price of products with discount with the average sales af of product without discounts,**
 ```sql